 The litmus test

-Another time, I quarrelled with a friend over something, and told him that for all his world travel, he only ever managed to meet the same type of people.
+Another time, I quarrelled with a friend over something, and told him that for all his world travel, he only managed to meet the same type of people.
 This offended him a great deal, so I threw in a litmus test.
 I sent him a photo of a frankincense candle that I had bought in Oman for a colleague.
-I told him it was frankincense, that the place is famous for it, and told him to guess.
+I told him it was frankincense, that the place is famous for it, and told him to guess where I bought it from.

 He guessed ‘Israel’.
 Nope.
 Then, instead of correcting eastwards, he went west, into Europe, even guessing into Scandinavia!
 Still unsuccessful, he panicked, and went halfway around the world, guessing ‘Brazil’.
 Still no. Truly grasping at straws by this time, he went into Asia, completely skipping over the Middle East.